Learning Pathways

 Module 4 Climate change and the international governance of the ocean

-The impacts of climate on the ocean also undermine the efforts made in the context of the international governance of the ocean.
-Rising temperatures, ocean acidification, and sea-level rise threaten marine ecosystems and the human rights of ocean-dependent communities.
-International cooperation is crucial to address the ocean-climate nexus, implement effective climate strategies, and protect the ocean's health, biodiversity, and human rights.
+The impacts of climate-change on the ocean can undermine the efforts made in the context of the international governance of the ocean as changes such as a rising temperatures, ocean acidification, and sea-level rise threaten marine ecosystems and the human rights of ocean-dependent communities.
+International cooperation is therefore crucial to address the ocean-climate nexus, implement effective climate strategies, and protect the ocean's health, biodiversity, and human rights.

 Module 5 Quiz on the ocean and climate change